Chia-Network/chia-docs/docs/consensus/attacks-and-countermeasures.md

 If the attacker were to manipulate the difficulty, they could change it so that they get fewer reward blocks per slot.
 Then they could either include or exclude each block, and exponentially extend all chains simultaneously.
 This would allow the attacker to multiply their space by a small factor.
 It is not clear whether this attack gains very much, since the attacker must change the difficulty, which requires sacrificing some weight.
 However, to prevent this attack, there is a requirement that at least 16 reward chain blocks must be created for a challenge block to be included.
 This brings the attacker's required space in the worst case scenario (with unlimited slightly faster timelords) from 27% up to 42.7%, as discussed above.

-## Chia space / global hard drive space
+## Chia Space / Global Hard Drive Space

 There is a concern that if the Chia network does not have a significant amount of space compared to the available free space of hard drive manufacturers or large companies, then it will be vulnerable to long-range attacks.
 Therefore the more space taken by the Chia network, the more secure the network is.